AminaElsheikh/DEFC.Util.RepoGen/README.md

 `Kickstart the Store API with DEFC.Util.RepoGen`

 ## 📘 Scenario
-You’ve joined the backend team of an online platform called **SampleStore**.
+You've joined the backend team of an online platform called **SampleStore**.
 Your goal is to set up the data access layer using `DEFC.Util.RepoGen`, based on:

 - A sample SQL Server database (`SampleStore.sql`) that creates the store database with tables like